catherinejelder/dancewatch/README.md

 Do a dance move for at least 2 seconds while wearing an Android watch, and if DanceWatch recognizes the move, it will pull up the corresponding Spotify song on your phone.

-DanceWatch tracks two components of your motion at the moment: frequency and amplitude.
+DanceWatch tracks two components of your motion at the moment, frequency and amplitude, along 3 axes (x, y, z).
 Dance moves should be made at roughly the same speed and range of motion as in the original song.

 ## Requirements